 Strengths Weaknesses Direct discrimination It is not necessary to prove an intention to discriminate to show direct discrimination under EU law, meaning that direct discrimination also covers situations where the developers or users of an algorithm did not intend to design a discriminatory model, but the deployed algorithm treats individuals and groups sharing certain protected categories less favourably.
 Direct discrimination covers situations in which a person is treated unfavourably because he or she belongs to a vulnerable group, without sharing its characteristics (discrimination by ascription and association).
 The processing of data and its categorisation by algorithms may not be comprehensible to the human brain.
-For example, the variables and categories or which an algorithm is based may have not meaning for humans, in the case for instance of mere mathematica probabilities.
+For example, the variables and categories on which an algorithm is based may have no meaning for humans, in the case for instance of mere mathematical probabilities.
 Thus, there might be a difficulty in understanding whether they can be considered as (direct proxies for) protected characteristics or not.
-The black box nature of certain algorithms could represent a challenge when it comes to proving direct discrimination in the case for the second second
+The black box nature of certain algorithms could represent a challenge when it comes to proving direct discrimination in